 If you are new to the world of orchids, don't be afraid of them.
 Many orchids can be easy to grow if you take some time to learn what they need.
 They are not like traditional potted plants.
 They are epiphytes which means that they do not grow in dirt but rather by hanging on to the bark of trees.
 There are some orchids, most notably lady slippers, that are semi-terrestrial and grow in the loamy soil of the jungle floor.

-Orchid care is not difficult, it is just different.
+We often get asked, "how do I care for orchids"?
+The truth is, orchid care is not difficult; it is just different.
 Orchids have a reputation for being difficult to grow when in fact many varieties make excellent house plants.
 With proper care an orchid can be in bloom for months each year and can live indefinitely.
 In this respect orchids are an excellent value as far as blooming plants go.
 A well cared for and varied orchid collection can provide continuous bloom every day of the year.
 Good orchid care requires just some basic knowledge about orchids and how they grow.

 Fundamental to successful orchid care is understanding the requirements of the orchid for support, light, food, humidity, water, air movement and temperature.

-First and foremost, orchids do not grow in dirt, it will smother their roots and kill the plant.
+The best orchid mixes contain special medias that promote healthy drainage and good airflow.
+It is important to note that orchids do not grow in dirt, it will smother their roots and kill the plant.
 Orchids require special media in which to grow.
 The best media for an orchid is the one that best matches the type of orchid and the conditions in which it is growing.
 The conditions on a sun porch in Florida are different from a heated home in Ohio yet orchids, with proper care, can thrive in both.
 Often multiple media are mixed together in an orchid mix with each ingredient bringing unique desirable characteristics to the mix.
 The goal is the same, to use a mix that is open and airy and brings to the orchid the appropriate amount of moisture for its needs.

 Whether you choose one of our Classic Orchid Mixes, Imperial Orchid Mixes or choose to create your own custom Select-A-Blend, we hope you will see the variety of orchid media and orchid mix ideas available here.
 Also see our illustration of Orchid Root Size and how it relates to the choice of orchid mix.
 To better understand the water retention capability of each orchid media please see our Media Weights chart.